dgthomson/nodered-shellrecharge/README.md

 _HTTP Error [401:x]_

 This means 'Unauthorised'.
-Check your username and password, or try _expire_,
+Check your username and password, or try _expire_.

 Otherwise, get in touch.